knocklabs/javascript/examples/slack-kit-example/README.md

 #### Create a new workflow

 Create a new [workflow](https://docs.knock.app/concepts/workflows) with a Slack channel step pointing to this Slack channel.
-Take note of this workflow key for use in the following steps.In the message template use the following liquid tag to test your ability to send messages: `A new issue was submitted: {{message}}`
+Take note of this workflow key for use in the following steps.
+In the message template use the following liquid tag to test your ability to send messages: `A new issue was submitted: {{message}}`

 ### Environment variables